 One of the early ways to distribute computer software before the advent of the Internet was through shareware.
-Shareware, like the name implies, is basically the sharing, copying and free distribution of software between its users, with little restrictions placed upon it.
-It was a great way for small software companies to present and distribute their products.
+And like the name implies, is basically the sharing, copying and free distribution of software between its users, with little restrictions placed upon it.
+It was a great way for small software companies to present and distribute their products freely.
 Not to be confused with demos!

-Demos were little programs with most of its features non-existent while shareware software either had ads encouraging its users to register it or locked features that could be unlocked by entering a license key, which was given to the user upon registration.
+Demos were little programs with most of their features removed, blocked or non-existent while shareware software either had ads encouraging its users to register it or locked features that could be unlocked by entering a license key, which was given to the user upon registration and purchase.

-While shareware initially appeared in the early 80s, shareware games appeared in the early 90s by the hand of companies like Apogee, Id Software, Ambrosia and Epic MegaGames.
-Unlike demos, shareware games had a lot more content and gameplay that was either limited or divided in episodes, in which the first episode was always free to the public, to encourage gamers to buy the other episodes.
+While shareware initially appeared in the early 80s, shareware games appeared later in the early 90s by the hand of companies like Apogee, Id Software, Ambrosia and Epic MegaGames (yes, the guys behind Fortnite).
+Unlike demos, shareware games had a lot more content and gameplay that was either limited or divided into episodes, in which the 1st episode was always free to the public, to encourage gamers to buy the other episodes.

 This distribution model became so popular that introduced some of the most important games in videogame history, like Doom or the Duke Nukem series.
 But today we’re going to take a look at the game responsible for the creation of legendary studio Id Software.
 I’m talking about Commander Keen.

-Commander Keen in Invasion of the Vorticons is a platform game developed by Ideas from the Deep (before becoming Id Software) and published by Apogee Software.
+Commander Keen in Invasion of the Vorticons is an action-platform game developed by Ideas from the Deep (before becoming Id Software) and published by Apogee Software.
 Its first episode, Marooned in Mars, was released for DOS in 1990 and it’s the one I’ll be reviewing today.

 Carmack showed this to Tom Hall, who then had the idea of recreating the first level of Super Mario Bros.
-3 with Carmack.
-Then the pair showed their work to another famous designer, John “Beautiful Hair” Romero, who (along with Jay Wilbur and Lane Loathe) suggested creating a full demo of Super Mario Bros.
-3 in order to pitch Nintendo for a possible PC port.
-But Nintendo, while praising their efforts, refused the pitch because they wanted their games to remain exclusive to their consoles (except for Mario edutainment titles, but that’s a story for another day).
+3. Then the pair showed their work to another famous designer, John “Beautiful Hair” Romero, who (along with Jay Wilbur and Lane Loathe) suggested creating a full demo of Super Mario Bros.
+3 to pitch Nintendo for a possible PC port.
+But Nintendo, while praising their efforts, refused the pitch because they wanted their games to remain exclusive to their consoles (except for the Mario edutainment titles, but that’s a story for another day).

-Meanwhile, Romero was in contact with Scott Miller from Apogee in an unrelated matter and after Nintendo’s rebuttal, decided to send Miller the Mario demo, saying that Ideas from the Deep (the mini-studio founded by Romero, Hall and Carmack) could perfectly create an original game using that engine and Miller was so impressed by the demo that he gave them a stipend to develop the game before Christmas of 1990 and to divide it in 3 parts in order to accommodate Apogee’s shareware model.
+Meanwhile, Romero was in contact with Scott Miller from Apogee in an unrelated matter and after Nintendo’s rebuttal, decided to send Miller the Mario demo, saying that Ideas from the Deep (the mini-studio originally founded by Romero, Hall and Carmack) could perfectly create an original game using that engine and Miller was so impressed by the demo that he gave them a stipend to develop the game before Christmas of 1990 and to divide it into 3 parts to accommodate for Apogee’s shareware model.
 And the rest is history.

-Because shareware games weren’t distributed in game boxes, there wasn’t any cover art of the game back then.
-However since 1998, Apogee has been distributing Commander Keen online and came up with this artwork to serve as cover:
+Because shareware games weren’t distributed with game boxes, there wasn’t any cover art of the game back then.
+However, since 1998, Apogee has been distributing Commander Keen online and came up with this artwork to serve as cover:

 It’s not bad.
-Very reminiscent of old sci-fi posters, which the game takes a lot of inspiration from.
+Very reminiscent of old sci-fi posters and art, from which the game takes a lot of inspiration.

 But I’ve been wasting everyone’s time so far.
 So here’s the intro and the first level of the game:

-In these levels, you control Billy from left to right and jump in several platforms to avoid enemies and other hazards.
+In these levels, you control Billy from left to right and jump on several platforms to avoid enemies and other hazards.
 You can also use Billy’s raygun to fight the enemies, but it’s void of charges at the beginning and you have to collect ammo for it.
-You can also collect other items, like lollipops, soda cans (that look like Pepsi), books, pizza slices and teddy bears for points, of which you get an extra life for every 20,000 points.
+You can also collect other items, like lollipops, soda cans (that look like Pepsi cans), books, pizza slices and teddy bears for points, of which you get an extra life for every 20,000 points.

-But what you really need to collect, apart from the ship parts, are the keycards to open doors and the pogo stick.
-The pogo stick, which can be found in one of the early shrines, is probably the most useful tool in your possession, which makes possible for Billy to reach higher platforms and secret areas where more items are available for extra points (and lives).
+But what you really need to collect, apart from the ship parts, are the keycards to open the several doors located in the levels and the pogo stick.
+The pogo stick, which can be found in one of the early shrines, is probably the most useful tool in your possession because makes it possible for Billy to reach higher platforms and secret areas where more items are available for extra points (and lives).

 The levels are all pretty well designed, especially some cities, which contain big mazes full of traps and enemies.
-The game is also very colorful and the sprites, albeit somewhat small, are well detailed.
-The enemies’ animation is also quite simple but smooth, and Billy himself is well animated.
+The game is also very colourful and the sprites, albeit somewhat small, are well detailed.
+The enemies’ animation is also quite simple but smooth, and Billy himself is equally well animated.

 The sound effects, while simple, are adequate and serve their purpose well.
-Too bad that the game lacks music, because graphically is just begging for it!
-Still, there’s so many sound effects, that you won’t miss it terribly.
+Too bad that the game lacks music because graphically is just begging for it!
+Still, there are so many sound effects, that you won’t miss it terribly.
 But I won’t deny it would be nice to have music.

-But the best part of the game for me, besides level design, are the controls.
+But the best part of the game for me, besides the level design, is the controls.
 Whether you’re playing with the keyboard or with a gamepad, the controls are tight and responsive.
 If you fall to your death, it’s your own fault, not the controls’.

-With 16 total levels, the game has a proper length to it (unless you play only the obligatory levels), but with the lack of difficulty levels, the game feels very easy, especially if you’re used to platformers.
+With 16 levels in total, the game has a proper length to it (unless you play only the obligatory levels), but with the lack of difficulty levels, the game feels very easy, especially if you’re used to platformers.
 Except for the secret level, which is actually hard.

-Now you must be asking, why did I only review the first episode instead of the entire trilogy?
-Well, for 2 reasons: first, I think Marooned in Mars has a game length more or less equal to other shareware games at the time and second, the other episodes introduced new features, despite being made at the same time.
-Don’t worry, I’ll review the other episodes in due time.
+Now you must be asking, why did I only review the 1st episode instead of the entire trilogy?
+Well, for 2 reasons: 1st, I think Marooned in Mars has a game length more or less equal to other full shareware games at the time and 2nd, the other episodes introduced new features, despite being made at the same time.
+But don’t worry, I’ll review the other episodes in due time.

 So, do you like PC platformers?
-Which one is your favorite?
-Leave your comments below.
-Next time, we’ll take a look at a very odd game IMO.
-Till then, put on your favorite football helmet and keep on playing!
+Which one is your favourite?
+Leave your comments below. and next time, we’ll take a look at a very odd game IMO.
+Till then, put on your favourite football helmet and keep on playing!